GracesGames/TurnBasedShooterKit/docs/documentation.md

 __Dialog Component__

-BP_DialogComponent handles the logic for dialog interaction e.g. with a terminal.
+BP_DialogComponent handles the logic for dialogue interaction e.g. with a terminal.
 It specifies all possible texts to display and which one to show currently.

 __Face Player Component__